dannyvi/ciecam02/README.md

 c values the same as C, the chroma.

-h compress the original H from 0-400 to 0-360 by simply * 0.9 for represents in a polar coordinates.
+h compress the original H from 0-400 to 0-360 by simply * 0.9 for representing in a polar coordinates.

 visual environment variable
 ----------------------------